 The Golden Globe Awards are considered a staple of the annual Hollywood awards season.
-However, with the 2022 ceremony shrouded in controversy, many have been left wondering if next year’s show will be televised at all.
+However, with the 2022 ceremony shrouded in controversy, many were left wondering if this year’s show will be televised at all.
 If you’re curious to know how to watch the 2023 Golden Globe Awards in the UK, you can find everything we know so far below.

-Per the Independent, the 2022 ceremony — which is set to take place on Sunday, Jan.
-9 at the Beverly Hilton hotel — will also not be broadcast in the UK.
-In fact, the 2022 ceremony will not be broadcast on television at all after the U.S. TV network NBC decided to drop the Golden Globes from its lineup.
+Per the Independent, the 2022 ceremony — which took place on Sunday, Jan.
+9 at the Beverly Hilton hotel — was not broadcast in the UK.
+In fact, the 2022 ceremony wasn’t broadcast on television at all after NBC decided to drop the Golden Globes from its lineup.

 NBC arrived at its decision to ditch the Golden Globes due to a boycott of the ceremony’s parent organisation, the Hollywood Foreign Press Association (HFPA).
 The boycott occurred after a damning report published by the Los Angeles Times accused the HFPA of failing to diversify its voting membership, among other issues.